This post contains affiliate links. Please see our disclosure policy.

 A pot of lime zest sugar and a pot with the remaining ingredients added.

 Step 3: Cook the Curd.
 Whisk well, and cook, whisking for 4-5 minutes.
-The temperature on a candy thermometer should reach 185 degrees F (85 degrees C).
+The temperature on a candy thermometer should reach 185 degrees F (85 C).

 A whisk in a pot of the curd ingredients.

-Step 4: Strain.
-Strain the cooked lime curd through a fine mesh sieve.
-This will ensure any tiny bits of egg that got cooked are flushed out, along with the lime zest pieces (they’re done serving their purpose).
-(That may sound icky, but it’s totally normal and you won’t taste anything eggy in the curd, unless you absolutely blasted the heat and scrambled the eggs while you cooked it, in which case you would clearly see that, haha!)
+This may sound icky, but it’s totally normal and you won’t taste anything eggy in the curd, unless you absolutely blasted the heat and scrambled the eggs while you cooked it, in which case you would clearly see that, haha!

 Curd being pushed through a strainer.